clemsonciti/hpc-workshop/index.md

 ---
 layout: page
-title: Introduction to Linux
+title: Introduction to research computing on the Palmetto cluster
 ---

 > ## Learning objectives {.objectives}
 >
-> By the end of this workshop, you will be able to
->
-> 1. Create, manage and navigate files and directories on
->    the linux filesystem.
+> FIXME
-> 2. Chain together linux commands to perform complex tasks
->    such as sorting and filtering.
-> 3. Write loops to perform repetitive tasks.
-> 4. Write shell-scripts to automate tasks.

 > ## Prerequesites {.prereq}
 >
-> No prior experience with the Linux
+> Learners need to be familiar with the
-> or command-line is required.

 ## Contributing